dartmouth-cs52/dartmouth-cs52.github.io/index.md

 <!-- * 2A Classes will meet Tuesday and Thursday (2:25-4:15pm).<br> -->
 * 2A Classes will meet via Zoom Tuesday and Thursday (2:25-4:15pm).
 Zoom recordings will be available for those with timezone differences.<br>
-* X-hours are 4:35-5:25pm on Wednesday and will be used as TA/Lab hours and some Workshops.<br>
+* X-hours are 4:35-5:25pm on Wednesday and will be used as TA/Lab hours and some Workshops.
+Only class sessions will be recorded, see [logistics for recording consent information](http://localhost:4000/logistics/#video-recording). <br>
 <!-- * Location: LSC 200 -->
 * Location: ZOOM permalink on canvas.

 ![](assets/imgs/zoom.gif){: .fancy .small}